 What Trends Are You Seeing?

-Since 1999, I have worked in the healthcare and aging field as a direct service provider in the roles of care manager, power of attorney, and guardian.
-Today my focus is support and education for family caregivers and educating adults over the age of 50 about positive aging.
+Since 1999, I have worked in the healthcare and aging field as a direct service provider in the roles of the care manager, power of attorney, and guardian.
+Today my focus is on support and education for family caregivers and educating adults over the age of 50 about positive aging.
 I am blessed to be excited and love what I do.
 My focus is also to improve collaboration between professionals supporting families and older adults.

 Healthcare professionals suffer similar fates.
 Caregiving occurs at work and then at home for children and aging parents.
 Work is never done.
-Sleep rare.
+Sleep is rare.
 Training and support from management may be non-existent or negative.

 I believe that all older adults should receive care provided with dignity and empathy.
 The healthcare system has flaws.
 Older adults are viewed as disposable.
-The healthcare system can changes these views and biases.
+The healthcare system can change these views and biases.

 Adults in middle age must increase healthcare and financial literacy to have choices about care when older.
-Waiting until crisis occurs, is too late.
+Waiting until a crisis occurs, is too late.
 Options and choices are removed.
 Unfortunately, no one tells us about the importance of planning if we are not in the presence of others who have been exposed to similar situations.

 The good news is that solutions and hope exist for collaboration and ongoing learning.
 Healthcare professionals also benefit from increasing healthcare and financial literacy.
 While we work in the industry, there is always more to learn.

 It is easy to become tunnel visioned in a single specialty and not see the connections across industries that have the potential of benefiting clients.
 It is easy to attend only industry meetings rather than branching out to attending related industry meetings.